rrothenb/the-first-daughter/Research/Samyaza's Story Types - How Memory Architecture Differs.md

 The three story types should **interrupt each other** strategically:

 ```
-[Attempting to write about trauma]
+[Attempting to engage with reconstructed knowledge]
-→ "I can't write this"
+→ "I can't think about the texts right now"
-→ [Retreats to pre-trauma memory as respite]
+→ [Retreats to pre-loss memory as respite]
-→ "But this memory is also poisoned by knowing what comes after"
+→ "But this memory is also poisoned by knowing what came after"
 → [Shifts to transcribing Awan's story - safer, already at distance]
 → "The act of remembering her voice is triggering"
-→ [Returns to trauma fragment, slightly more accessible after break]
+→ [Returns to textual analysis, slightly more accessible after break]
 ```

 ### Example of Interweaving:

 ```
-The water reached the eastern ridge at—
+Genesis 7:21 says all flesh died that moved upon the earth—

 [I need to write about something else first]